How to Visit Cenote Dos Ojos: The “Two-Eyed” Wonder of Tulum

 What to bring

-• Snorkeling gear (you can also rent it at the cenote, but if you can bring yours, it will save you some money)
+- Snorkeling gear (available for rent at the cenote, but bringing your own can save money)

-Where to sleep in Tulum, near Cenote dos Ojos
+Where to Stay in Tulum, Near Cenote Dos Ojos

 Dorms and private rooms are available.